 If five major productive habitats are present, perform 3 sweeps in each of those habitats and 5 sweeps in a minor habitat (e.g., sand).

 Sand, mud/muck, pebbles, and shell hash are sampled as “minor” habitats.
 Any productive habitats that are present but not abundant enough to be considered “major” must be swept as part of the minor habitats.
-If sufficient material is not available for performing the specified number of sweeps in a given major productive habitat (e.g., if only 5 sweeps of habitat were available but 7 sweeps are required as per above), do as many as possible in that habitat type, and perform extra sweeps (in this example, 2 more sweeps) in the other productive habitats..
+If sufficient material is not available for performing the specified number of sweeps in a given major productive habitat (e.g., if only 5 sweeps of habitat were available, but 7 sweeps are required as per above), do as many as possible in that habitat type, and perform extra sweeps (in this example, 2 more sweeps) in the other productive habitats.
 Proper interpretation of benthic collections requires that samples be collected from multiple, best available habitats that are representative of the site.

 Perform 20 discrete 0.5 m sweeps with the D-frame dip net.
-A sweep is defined as the area sampled based on the width of the net (approximately 0.25 m) by a 0.5 m length of habitat, and a thickness of 1-2 cm (for leaves, roots, submersed aquatic macrophytes, sand).
+A sweep is defined as the area sampled based on the width of the net (approximately 0..3 m) by a 0.5 m length of habitat, and a thickness of 1-2 cm (for leaves, roots, submersed aquatic macrophytes, sand).
 Sample the available substrates as determined by the above procedures.
-See the SCI Primer for addition sampling technique information.
+See the SCI Primer for additional sampling technique information.

 The most effective way to capture invertebrates is to place the bottom rim of the dip net directly downstream of the area to be sampled.
 Agitate or dislodge organisms (with hands or brush, where appropriate) from substrates (snags, etc.) working as closely to the net (within 10 cm) as possible.
 Use your hands or the brush to create water flow into the net and make sure the disturbed material and organism mixture is completely collected by the net.
-Start with the net at the downstream portion of the habitat, and move in an upstream pattern until organisms from the 0.5 m area have been captured.
-Three passes over the same 0.5 meter area are required to capture all organisms.
-This sampling effort in a discrete 0.5 meter spot is considered to be one sweep.
+Start with the net at the downstream portion of the habitat and move in an upstream pattern until organisms from the 0.5 m area have been captured.
+Three passes over the same 0.5-meter area are required to capture all organisms.
+This sampling effort in a discrete 0.5-meter spot is considered to be one sweep.
 Where a continuous 0.5 m sweep is not available, take two 0.25 m sweeps or three 0.17 m sweeps of the same habitat type to obtain a full 0.5 m sweep.

 To avoid organism loss, agitate roots, removeable rocks and snags, and submersed macrophytes inside the bag of the dip net.
 Sample large snags, rocks, macrophytes, and sand as close to the dip net opening as possible.
 Capture organisms by using your hands or a brush to dislodge them from the substrate and by creating a flow of water into the net, where needed.
 Make sure the disturbed material and organism mixture is completely collected by the net.

-To sample aquatic vegetation, place the net downstream of the vegetation and dislodge organisms using your hand, covering a 0.5 m area.
+To sample aquatic vegetation, place the vegetation in the net when possible, or place the net directly downstream of the vegetation, and dislodge organisms using your hand, covering a 0.5 m area.
 Do not sample inundated terrestrial vegetation; if terrestrial vegetation has been inundated due to elevated water level, sampling may not be appropriate.
 Sample submersed aquatic mosses such as Fontinalis as aquatic vegetation, if the predominant length is 15 cm or greater (approximately the length of your hand).
 If the moss is shorter and more mat-like, it should be included as part of the substrate to which it is attached (typically snag).